bgoonz/BGOONZ_BLOG_2.0/src/pages/blog/web-dev-trends.md

 **11. Voice Search**

-Following Google’s increased focus on voice search queries, websites based on voice search optimization are now trending more than ever.
+Following Google's increased focus on voice search queries, websites based on voice search optimization are now trending more than ever.

 As the number of people using voice searches will increase this year, so will the demand for websites optimized for the same.